A Legal Overview of Work From Home Reimbursement

 - Home Office: regional living costs

 - Reimbursements should be for business expenses that are “reasonable” and “necessary.”
-So, by way of analogy, if you reimburse someone who drives their personally-owned Porsche for business, but their job simply requires them to get from point A to point B, the added cost of it being a Porsche need not be attributable to the business.
+So, by way of analogy, if you reimburse someone who drives their personally-owned Porsche for business, but their job simply requires them to get from point A to point B, you do not need to attribute the added cost of Porche ownership to the business.

-- Regardless of what you decide to pay, it is advisable to have a mechanism for employees to submit substantiated expenditures that exceed the reimbursement amount.
+- Regardless of what you decide to pay, it is advisable—and in some locales, required—that you have a mechanism for employees to submit substantiated expenditures that exceed the amount you reimbursed.

 - While the basic distinction is that reimbursements are un-taxed and compensation is taxed, in practice things are more complicated.
-A one-size-fits-all WFH stipend for all employees – even if intended to reimburse for business expenses – is likely taxable.
-That is unless the business adds the complication of collecting receipts from all employees or otherwise substantiating the reimbursement.
+A one-size-fits-all remote work stipend for all employees – even if intended to reimburse for business expenses – is likely taxable.
+That is unless the business adds the complication of collecting receipts from employees or otherwise substantiating the reimbursement.

 - If you’re tempted to avoid the substantiation complexity by simply allowing the stipend to be taxed as compensation, you and your employees stand to lose a meaningful amount.
-(E.g., for every $100 of taxable stipend, $38 is lost to taxes employee and employer.)
-As more employees become remote, this inefficiency only multiplies.
+In one example, every $100 of taxable stipend costs $38 in employee and employer taxes.
+Receiving $62 instead of $100 is meaningful to employees, and the more remote employees you have, the more this inefficiency multiplies for both employer and employee.

 - To support a tax-free reimbursement program, employers should leverage data that accounts for each individual’s regionally-specific costs.
-For mobile phone and internet, for example, an employer must be able to show that the reimbursement reasonably related to needs of the business and was reasonably calculated not to exceed the expenses the employee actually incurred.
+For mobile phone and internet, for example, an employer must be able to show that the reimbursement needs